Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Related Work

 and

-Similar to \Eqn{cp_ls} and \Eqn{tucker_ls}, \Eqn{cp_wopt} and \Eqn{tucker_wopt} can also be solved with direct optimization (CP-WOPT \citep{acar2011scalable2} and Tucker-WOPT \citep{filipovic2015tucker}).
-If the tensor is corrupted with outliers, however, \Eqn{cp_wopt} and \Eqn{tucker_wopt} are observed to be highly unstable in our experiments and unsuitable for comparison.
-A more consistent baseline is to first impute the missing entries with the mean of observed tensor entries, then apply CP-OPT and Tucker-ALS to the full tensor.
+Similar to \Eqn{cp_ls} and \Eqn{tucker_ls}, \Eqn{cp_wopt} and \Eqn{tucker_wopt} can also be solved with direct optimization, e.g., CP-WOPT \citep{acar2011scalable2} and Tucker-WOPT \citep{filipovic2015tucker}.
 For RPCA and HoRPCA, an easy way to deal with missing data is to enforce the equality constraints only on observed entries.
 Similarly for BRTF, we can choose to incorporate only the observed tensor entries into the hierarchical model.